bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/implementation.md

 `EnvelopeWriter` and `EnvelopeReader` types are protocol-specific interfaces (see below).

-Same as before, some libraries has the same type both for producing and consuming or different types.
-Therefore in implementation we define one or two separate types for *Publisher* and *Subscriber* as well.
+Same as before, some libraries have the same type both for producing and consuming or different types.
+Therefore, in implementation, we define one or two separate types for *Publisher* and *Subscriber* as well.

 ### Message+Protocol = *Envelope*

-A message can't just being sent to a concrete server as is, it must contain protocol-specific information.
+A message can't just be sent to a concrete server as is, it must contain protocol-specific information.
-In the same time a message is supposed by AsyncAPI authors to be protocol-agnostic.
+At the same time, a message is supposed by AsyncAPI authors to be protocol-agnostic.

-So, the solution is to wrap protocol-agnostic message by a library-specific *Envelope*.
+So, the solution is to wrap a protocol-agnostic message by a library-specific *Envelope*.
 And operate with *Envelopes*.

 Many libraries use the same type for incoming and outgoing messages, but some of them use different types.
 So we have two basic interfaces for *Envelopes*, one for outgoing data and another for incoming data: